Closed-End Fund (CEF) Investing: 14 Criteria For Better Yield

 You will also notice that most stock based funds gradually reduce their dividends every few years as the fund continues to lose NAV and the distribution becomes unsustainable.

-Bond and preferred share based CEFs usually just invest in high yield assets and don’t have to sell capital to pay the distribution and there is a better chance of the asset going back to par if they hold to maturity.
+Bond and preferred share closed-end funds usually just invest in high yield assets and don’t have to sell capital to pay the distribution and there is a better chance of the asset going back to par if they hold to maturity.

 What is the Undistributed Net Investment Income (UNII)